 Alien plants were introduced to the land by the farmers for different reasons and uses.
 Today these invasive plant life need to be removed to increase the natural biodiversity and decrease fire risk.

-It is the mission of both the Born Free Foundation and Shamwari Game Reserve to promote the conservation of species and the protection of habitat while maintaining a humane and compassionate approach to the welfare of animals and therefore it is their goal to create an awareness of the horrific way in which wildlife is exploited in captivity around the world.
-An opportunity will be given on a weekly basis for individuals to volunteer at the Born Free Big Cat Sanctuary
+It is the mission of both the Born Free Foundation and Shamwari Game Reserve to promote the conservation of species and the protection of habitat while maintaining a humane and compassionate approach to the welfare of animals.
+Therefore, it is their goal to create an awareness about the horrific way in which wildlife is exploited in captivity around the world.
+An opportunity will be given on a weekly basis for individuals to volunteer at the Born Free Big Cat Sanctuary.

 Shamwari Animal Rehabilitation Centre was set up to aid in rehabilitating injured animals found on the reserve and surrounding community.
-The aim is to give the animal short term care and release it back into the environment.
-Volunteers are sent when and if assistance is required.
-The centre is not a sanctuary as no animals are kept for purposes of breeding in captivity but are hosted with the aim of giving them a second chance to take on life back in the wild.
-The centre boasts avian, small and large stock boma (enclosure) areas which house the various species which may find their way to Shamwari.
-Participants may gain different types of exposure through this experience which dependant on the needs and requirements of the operation and may range from assistance through observation to more hands on animal care and husbandry.
+The aim is to give the animal short-term care and release it back into their natural environment.
+Volunteers are sent when, and if, assistance is required as the centre is not a sanctuary.
+No animals are kept for purposes of breeding in captivity but are hosted with the aim of giving them a second chance to take on life back in the wild.
+The centre boasts avian, small and large stock bomas (enclosure) areas, which house the various species that may find their way to Shamwari.
+Participants may gain different types of exposure through this experience, which dependent on the needs and requirements of the operation, may range from a assistance through to observation, to a more hands on animal care and husbandry.

-The present role of conservation does not stop at conserving nature alone but also include the responsibility to uplift the local community.
-This responsibility includes education the community as to the role and benefit of conserving biodiversity and stresses the importance of conserving our natural recourses.
+The role of conservation does not stop at conserving nature alone, but also includes a responsibility to uplift local and impoverished communities.
+This responsibility includes education of the community as to the role and benefit of conserving biodiversity and further stresses the importance of conserving our natural resources.

-Weekly trips are made into the local community to assist in various community projects that range from creating and maintaining vegetable gardens and recycling projects, to painting class rooms.
+Weekly trips are made into the local community to assist in various community projects that range from creating and maintaining vegetable gardens, recycling projects, painting classrooms and building jungle gyms.